elena-lyulina/cil-road-segmentation/README.md

 {
     'model': {
-        'name': 'small_unet',                         // a name the model is registered under 'params': {                                   // all the necessary params to pass into __init__ method of the model implementation, 'chs': (3, 64, 128, 256, 512, 1024)       // may vary for different models
+        'name': 'small_unet',                         // a name the model is registered under 'params': {                                   // all the necessary params to pass into the __init__ method of the model implementation, 'chs': (3, 64, 128, 256, 512, 1024)       // may vary for different models }
-        }
     },